CtrlK

 Trigger Term Quality

-Includes explicit trigger phrases like 'exa dev setup', 'exa local development', 'exa test setup', 'develop with exa', 'mock exa' which are natural terms a user would say.
-Also includes keywords like 'development environment', 'writing tests', 'fast iteration cycle'.
+Includes a dedicated trigger phrase list with natural variations users would say: 'exa dev setup', 'exa local development', 'exa test setup', 'develop with exa', 'mock exa'.
+Also includes terms like 'development environment', 'writing tests', and 'fast iteration cycle' which are natural user phrases.

 3 / 3